 Add a +ve or -ve amount to a target

-Each grid press sends out two controller values for controlling dual signals simultaneously
+Each grid press sends out two controller values

 - Flash support: 5 different rates of flashing assignable to each button for configurable visual feedback